vivianlink/PLAMS/doc/source/jobs.rst

     >>> myjob.default_settings.append(sometemplate)
     >>> myjob.default_settings += [temp1, temp2]

 During job execution (just after ``prerun()`` is finished) job's own ``settings`` are soft-updated with all elements of ``default_settings`` list, one by one, starting with **last**.
 That way if you want to adjust some setting for all jobs run in your script you don't need to go to each job and set it there every time, one change in ``config.job`` is enough.
 Similarly, if you have a group of jobs that need the same ``settings`` adjustments, you can create an empty |Settings| instance, put those adjustments in it and add it to each job's ``default_settings``.
-Keep in mind that :meth:`~scm.plams.settings.Settings.soft_update` is used so any key in a template in ``default_settings`` will end up in job's ``settings`` only if such a key is not yet present there.
+Keep in mind that :meth:`~scm.plams.core.settings.Settings.soft_update` is used so any key in a template in ``default_settings`` will end up in job's ``settings`` only if such a key is not yet present there.
 Thanks to that the order of templates in ``default_settings`` somehow defines their importance: data from a preceding template will never override the following one, it can only enrich it.

 .. _job-life-cycle: